Update – Minimum Wage Increase in 2020 for Ireland

 The Minimum Wage rate in Ireland for 2018 was €9.55 an hour – but there were lower rates for younger and less experienced workers.

-These are the hourly minimum rates of pay that are in force in Ireland since January 1st 2017.
+These are the hourly minimum rates of pay that were in force in Ireland from January 1st 2018 until Dec 31st 2018.

 (An experienced adult worker – for the purposes of the National Minimum Wage Act – is an employee who has an employment of any kind in any 2 years over the age of 18.)

 For example: A 19 year old gets his first job on June 1st 2018 – he is entitled to €7.64 an hour.
 He won’t be entitled to €8.60 an hour until June 1st 2019 – the first anniversary of his first job.
 He won’t be entitled to €9.55 an hour until June 1st 2020 – the second anniversary of his first job.
 It doesn’t matter how long he worked in each job or if there were gaps in employment.

 (Employee aged over 18, in structured training during working hours)

 2nd third of course €7.64

 According to the Central Statistics Office, around 73,000 workers – or 4.7% of the Irish workforce – were being paid the adult minimum wage in June 2014.